 Unfortunately, to the great detriment of all, the Law was abused.
 It was taught incorrectly for generations (especially at the time of Jesus and Paul) that it, along with all of the man-made dogma, was the only way to salvation and entrance into God’s kingdom.

-Tragically, the opposite has occurred and the Law is being abused again, only now it is being maligned and abandoned.
+Tragically, the opposite has occurred and the Law is being abused again, only now it’s being maligned and abandoned.

-In my last blog “Galatians Part 1”, we covered one of the “Big Lies” in Christendom, that ‘the Law of God as give through Moses is bondage and slavery’.
-One of the other “Big Lies” is: ‘Israel (and the Jews) were ‘saved’ by obedience to the Law of Moses’.
+In my last blog “Galatians Part 1”, we covered one of the “Big Lies” in Christendom, that ‘the Law of God given through Moses is bondage and slavery’.
+One of the other “Big Lies” is: ‘Israel (and the Jews) were ‘saved’ by obeying the Law of Moses’.
 This is completely unscriptural and false.
 This ‘dogma’ has led to all kinds of disastrous doctrines, most of which we will discuss in future blogs.

 Israel was never ‘saved’ by obedience to the Law of Moses.

-Historically, Israel was first ‘saved’ out of “slavery in Egypt”, then they went to Sinai to make a Covenant with God and then they received the Law of Moses.
+Historically, Israel was first ‘saved’ out of “slavery in Egypt”, then they went to Sinai to make a Covenant with God and then they received the Law.
 God gave Instructions (Laws) to set them apart (Holy) because they were His chosen people, His treasured possession above of all the nations of the earth.